ahadb/eternal-javascript/README.md

 ## ETERNAL JAVASCRIPT

-This repository is a place where i can think about, test and write JavaScript code on a daily basis outside of my work responsibilities
+This repository is a place where I can think about, test and write vanilla JavaScript code on a daily basis outside of my work responsibilities
 (...where I think about, test and write code too!).

-It's in a fledgling state, but it grows I hope this repository can be a companion to others on their programming journey.
+It's in a fledgling state without order as-of-now, but will be more organized as it grows - I hope that it will accompany others on their JavaScript journey and thirst for knowledge.

 ### Entries